Spectrum Analysis

 m number where number is the channel number or

-energy if a calibration is provided
+energy if the spectrum is calibrated.

 One or a group of markers can be moved to a new position.
 Type